ZeeChono/GradientCodeReadDocs/docs/source/index.rst

 It relies on the Python scripting language and the support from the `mpi4py <https://mpi4py.readthedocs.io/en/stable/index.html>`_.
 This document consists of three sections:

-- Introduction
+- Report
 - Cluster setup
 - Run simulation

-Check out the :doc:`cluster_setup` section for further information
+Check out the :doc:`cluster_setup` section for further information on AWS setup, and checkout to the :doc:`run_simulation` section for how to run the code.

 .. note::